canonical/lxd/doc/rest-api.md

     "action": "stop",       // State change action (stop, start, restart, freeze or unfreeze) "timeout": 30,          // A timeout after which the state change is considered as failed "force": true,          // Force the state change (currently only valid for stop and restart where it means killing the instance)
-    "stateful": true        // Whether to store or restore runtime state before stopping or startiong (only valid for stop and start, defaults to false)
+    "stateful": true        // Whether to store or restore runtime state before stopping or starting (only valid for stop and start, defaults to false)
 }
 ```